Ecrins National Park, Isere visitors guide

 France This Way comment: the Ecrins National Park is a region of soaring mountain peaks, lush meadows, rushing streams, mirror lakes and beautiful scenery in the heart of the French Alps: such a beautiful area has something to offer any visitor, whether you prefer to admire scenery from a car window or from a trail deep in the heart of the mountains.

 Ecrins National Park is visited by approximately 850,000 people each year, with many of these pursuing various outdoor activities, in particular hikers and climbers.

 It is of course the scenery that is the main attraction, and Ecrins contains more than 100 mountain peaks over 3000 metres in altitude, with the Barre des Ecrins at 4102 metres being the highest point.
 It is also well known for the extensive number of glaciers it contains.

-There are also some designated natural reserves within the borders of the park such as Pics du Combeynot, Vallée du Béranger, Vallée de Saint-Pierre, Vallée de la Séveraisse, Vallée du Vénéon, Cirque du Lac des Estaris)
+There are several designated natural reserves within the borders of the park such as Pics du Combeynot, Vallée du Béranger, Vallée de Saint-Pierre, Vallée de la Séveraisse, Vallée du Vénéon, Cirque du Lac des Estaris)

 - Briancon (east, Brianconnais region),

 - L'Argentiere la Bessee (east, vallouise region) and.